ers-stars/dolphot_jwst/docs/source/post-processing/output.rst

 In a moderately populated NIRCam field, having at least 100 PSF stars per image would be desirable.
 Besides the number of PSF stars used for every image, *dolphot* also lists the average PSF adjustment.
 This is the fractional flux difference in the central PSF pixel, between the model PSFs and the profile of the PSF stars.
 Ideally, this number should be as close to 0 as possible.
 Absolute PSF adjustments below 0.05 should provide enough photometric accuracy for most applications.

 .. note::
-  Due to current model limitations, NIRCam PSF models are known to be too concentrated compared to actual data (i.e. negative PSF adjustments).
+  Due to current model limitations, NIRCam WebbPSF-based PSF models are known to be too concentrated compared to actual data (i.e. negative PSF adjustments).
 For filters in the short wavelength channel, this effect is between 2% and 4% of the central pixel flux.
 Filters in the long wavelength channel can be affected more severely.

 Finally, the log file contains details about the aperture correction step.
 Again, make sure that at least 100 stars are used in each image: